mevdschee/php-crud-api/README.md

 ### Type validations

-If you enable the 'validation' middleware, then you (automtically) also enable type validation.
+If you enable the 'validation' middleware, then you (automatically) also enable type validation.
 This includes the following error messages:

 | error message       | reason                      | applies to types                            |